 Shortlisted projects were chosen from 200 entries, with ten fewer making the cut this year than in 2018.
 Regional winners will be announced on 20 May.

 Planning Awards 2019 Fish Island Village shortlisted in three categories

 Our work at Fish Island Village has made the cut in three categories in this year’s awards, as part of an entry by the Hackney Wick ‘Retrospective’ Masterplan Team.
 The Team includes our Fish Island Village colleagues Haworth Tompkins and Pitman Tozer, as well as AHMM, BUJ, Hawkins Brown, CMA Planning, Adams and Sutherland and many more.
 The Masterplan is in the running for awards for Design Excellence, Heritage in Placemaking, and Placemaking at High Densities.

 LGA appointed to FCO framework Appointment confirmed

-We will be providing architecture, interior design, space planning and conservation services for the FCO’s portfolio of overseas facilities, including embassy buildings and ambassadorial residences.
+FCO Services, part of the Foreign & Commonwealth Office, has appointed Lyndon Goode Architects to its professional services framework.
+We will be providing architecture, interior design, space planning and building conservation services for the FCO’s portfolio of overseas facilities, including embassy buildings and ambassadorial residences.

 Best New Place to Live 2019 Fish Island Village shortlisted